Newsletter

 OpenClaw runs on your own machine or VPS, gives you maximum flexibility and control, and requires real technical setup to get running.
 CREAO is the version for people who want the same class of capability without touching a terminal.
 No server.
 No npm install.
 No daemon.
 You log in at agent.creao.ai and you’re running.

 Claude Cowork is Anthropic’s controlled agentic system with more guardrails and less flexibility.
 CREAO ships faster, has more connectors, and gives you more rope.
-Whether that’s good depends on what you’re building and how much you trust yourself not to break things.
+Hermes Agent takes a third path with persistent memory that improves autonomously over time.

 For content creators, small business owners, and non-technical people who want to automate repetitive work, delegate research, run recurring reports, or just have an AI that finishes tasks rather than chatting about them, CREAO is worth knowing about.